 Normally, we call ahead to hotels and request a packnplay or baby cot.
 Inside the USA it was always the standard size.
 However, on our last trip to Europe we noticed these beds were considerably longer!
 Every single Airbnb we stayed in had a LONG baby cot and Charletta (2 years old at the time) would sleep through the night with no issue.
 She even had ROOM to move around and lay on her stomach.

-Now that we had two babies, we can't always secure TWO baby beds, so we started the hunt for our own Extended length packnplay!
+Now that we have two kids, we aren't always able to secure TWO baby beds, so we started the hunt for our own Extended length packnplay!

 SO, here is my honest comparison of a "Standard Size" and an "Extended Size"